 Bill 47: An Overview for Employers

-On November 21, 2018, the Ontario Provincial Government passed Bill 47, Making Ontario Open for Business Act, 2018.
-This Bill will repeal sections of the previous government’s Fair Workplaces, Better Jobs Act (known as Bill 148).
-The Act came into force on January 1, 2019.
+On November 21st, 2018, the Ontario Provincial Government passed Bill 47, Making Ontario Open for Business Act, 2018, repealing certain sections of the previous government’s Fair Workplaces, Better Jobs Act (known as Bill 148).
+The Act came into force on January 1st, 2019.

 The main changes from the proposal are set out below:

-- Minimum wage – kept the minimum wage at $14 on January 1, 2019 as well, keeping the minimum wage at this level until 2020, after which it will link to inflation.
+- Minimum wage is kept at $14 as of January 1st, 2019.
+It will remain so until 2020, after which it will link to inflation.

 - Three days unpaid Sick Leave